EXPLAINER: What does a US ban on Russian oil accomplish?

 Replacing the natural gas that Russia provides to Europe is likely impossible in the short term.
 Most of the natural gas Russia provides to Europe travels through pipelines.
 To replace it, Europe would mostly import liquefied natural gas, known as LNG.
 The continent doesn’t have enough pipelines to distribute gas from coastal import facilities to farther reaches of the continent.

-In January, two-thirds of American LNG exports went to Europe.
-Some ships filled with LNG had been heading to Asia but turned around to go to Europe because buyers there offered to pay higher prices, according to S&P Global Platts.
+In January, two-thirds of American LNG exports went to Europe, according to S&P Global Platts.

 While U.S. oil and gas producers could drill for more natural gas, its export facilities are already operating at capacity.
 Expanding those facilities would take years and billions of dollars.